How to choose an online community platform (in 2025)

 - Ease of use isn’t just about design!
 It’s important to have a platform that’s accessible on their desktops and smartphones.

-2. Member engagement: Build a thriving community
+2. Member engagement: tools for building a thriving community

 It’s never a good sign when a community has tumbleweeds blowing through it.